 Makes 1 cup, recipe can be halved, doubled, or tripled as needed

 What You Need

 1 scant cup milk (whole, 2%, or heavy cream)

 Combine the milk and lemon juice.
 Measure 1 scant cup of milk.
 Stir in 1 tablespoon of lemon juice or white vinegar.

 Let stand 5 to 10 minutes.
 Let the mixture stand at room temperature for 5 to 10 minutes.
 When it is ready, the milk will be slightly thickened and you will see small curdled bits.
 This substitute will not become as thick as regular buttermilk; you will also not notice the curdled bits in your finished recipe.

 Use the buttermilk.
 Use this substitute (including curdled bits) as you would buttermilk in your recipe.

 Other Buttermilk Substitutes:

 Yogurt: Mix 3/4 cup plain yogurt with 1/4 cup water to thin.
 Use as you would buttermilk.

-Cream of Tartar: Mix 1 cup of milk with 1 3/4 teaspoons cream of tarter.
-Let stand 5-10 minutes until slightly thickened and curdled.
+Cream of tartar: Mix 1 cup of milk with 1 3/4 teaspoons cream of tartar.
+Let stand 5 to 10 minutes until slightly thickened and curdled.